srid/srid/Thoughts/Stay niche.md

 - Similar ideas
     - [Geeks, MOPs, and sociopaths in subculture evolution](https://meaningness.com/geeks-mops-sociopaths)
     - [The internet wants to be fragmented](https://noahpinion.substack.com/p/the-internet-wants-to-be-fragmented)
+    - - Sriram: [Group chats rule the world](https://sriramk.com/group-chats-rule-the-world) *"Every good group chat has an inverse relationship with size.
+It is impossible to add new members forever without decreasing quality.
+Over time, the group decays in quality and I often find groups with >100 members unsustainable.
+Far below Dunbar’s number, it breaks some human model of intimacy."*
 - [Big Tech censorship likely brought forward decentralized tech](https://reclaimthenet.org/big-tech-censorship-likely-brought-forward-decentralized-tech/)
 - [Social networks: It's worse than you think](https://meta.ath0.com/2020/12/social-notwork/) - *"as the number of messages in the network rises, the quality of those which propagate falls"* (interpreting [this research](https://www.scientificamerican.com/article/information-overload-helps-fake-news-spread-and-social-media-knows-it/))
 - What happened to [Monica Cellio](https://www.cellio.org/stack) is worth reading (here's [a timeline](https://meta.stackexchange.com/a/334417/135122)) to understand some of the fallings at Stack Exchange as the network grew beyond its original niche.